Corridor Context

 Policy Framework

 DRC, Zambian, and Angolan policies increasingly promote domestic value addition through local content requirements, processing mandates, and investment incentives.
-Our advocacy supports value addition policies that create employment and skills development in corridor communities while ensuring that value addition investments meet environmental and social standards.
+Editorial analysis supports value addition policies that create employment and skills development in corridor communities while ensuring that value addition investments meet environmental and social standards.
 The distinction between extractive corridor development — raw materials out, manufactured goods in — and transformative corridor development — domestic processing, skills transfer, and economic diversification — is central to our mission.

 Monitoring and Accountability